Don't do this: Campers learn hard way ALL off-road driving is illegal

-During the winter solstice, on the other hand, the days are dramatically shorter, with only 4 hours of daylight in Reykjavík and a mere 2 hours and 45 minutes in the Westfjords.
+During the winter solstice (December 21), on the other hand, the days are dramatically shorter.
+The sun will rise at 11:21 and then set at 15:30, giving Reykjavík barely 4 hours of daylight, while the Westfjords mere get 2 hours and 45 minutes.

 Join our weekly hand curated newsletter to have all the latest news from Iceland sent to you